Jean-René Authelin, PhD

 Stephanie Goebel, Dipl.
 Ing.

 Stephanie was auditor within the department of active medical devices TÜV SÜD Product Service GmbH for several years before founding her own consultancy.

 Apart from her role as auditor, Stephanie has gained experience in various positions within the medical device and pharmaceutical industry for more than 10 years: as development engineer in the field of bioresorbable implants and as quality manager in the field of in-vitro diagnostic devices and drug-device combination products.

-Regarding her educational background, Stephanie studied medical engineering at the Technical University Munich (Germany), at the University of Applied Sciences Ulm (Germany) and at the University of Bradford (UK); She holds a diploma engineering degree in medical engineering.
+Stephanie studied medical engineering at the Technical University Munich (Germany), at the University of Applied Sciences Ulm (Germany) and at the University of Bradford (UK); She holds an engineering degree in medical engineering.

 Katharina Golly holds a Medical Engineering degree (Dipl.
 Ing.) from the University of Applied Sciences, Ulm, Germany and has 10+ years’ experience in the development of vials, glass and plastic PFS and their silicone-based coatings.
 During her studies she gained insights into the industrialization of an autoinjector at Ypsomed and published an article on medical gases.
 In 2010, she started as a Development Engineer at SCHOTT Pharmaceutical Packaging in Switzerland, responsible for the design and industrialization of two new silicone coatings for both, plastic and glass PFS.
 Before joining Novartis’ Device Development and Commercialization Group in 2015, Katharina has supported PFS projects such as Lucentis® prior to setting up the Delivery System for vials & kits.